gsouf/phantomphp/README.md

 PhantomPhp
 ==========

-**WIP** - This project is under heavy development if you can use it now, but be aware that everything can change at anytime.
+**WIP** - This project is under heavy development you can use it now, but be aware that everything can change at anytime.

 The project
 -----------